Lake Wakatipu Cycle Trail

 Once you arrive at Mt Nicholas, you will be guided to the beginning of the cycle trail where a staff member can answer any of your questions.
 On the cycle trail, it is a self-guided cycle tour giving you the ability to travel at your own pace stopping where you please to take in the serenity, take photographs, or even watch some of the farm animals.
 The area between and around these two stations is some of the most scenic in the region!

 The 14 kilometre stretch of gravel road is mostly flat and travels along the edge of Lake Wakatipu.
 As you bike along this breathtaking trail, it will really feel like you have the place to yourself!
-The views along the trail combined with the adventure of riding somewhere so isolated makes our Station 2 Station Cycle Trail one of the best outdoor activities in Queenstown!
+The views along the trail combined with the adventure of riding somewhere so isolated make our Station 2 Station Cycle Trail one of the best outdoor activities in Queenstown.

 Who Can Ride Station 2 Station Cycle Trail?